EARTHQUAKE

 at different parts of PortVila , was about 3.0 meters - large

-enough to cause some damage.
-However most of the damage was caused
+enough to cause damage.
+However, most of the local damage was caused

 A large aftershock